The scepter or should I say scandal of theft in social care services has raised its ugly head once again.

 It could be argued that a major reason for the increase in the rate of theft is that people being admitted to care homes are now more vulnerable to financial abuse because of dementia and higher levels of dependency.
 Perpetrators of theft can find a confused person as easy prey because of the difficulty recalling an incident.
 The difficulties in recruitment and the availability of funding to appoint sufficient numbers of staff may also be contributing factors for the increase in the number of incidents.

-Theft: An intentional taking of a resident’s possession by another for personal use or sale.
+What Is theft Theft: An intentional taking of a resident’s possession by another for personal use or sale.
 Loss or theft can occur in five different ways: Staff to resident; family to resident; visitor to resident; resident to resident; and resident to self.

 The components of this strategy are policies and procedures that form part of our Cared 4 Quality Management system.
 The adoption of the strategy I believe would not only increase awareness of the importance of safeguarding service users finances and possessions, (which can have serious consequences for their psychological and emotional wellbeing) but also reduce the risk of theft in care services.